babylon-runtime/babylon-runtime.github.io/_pages/publications/converting-existing-scene-to-runtime.md

 - **original** folder: the raw BabylonJS scene, ready to be edited by you
 - **converted** folder: full converted scene to \_runtime

+You can also simply play with codesandboxes you'll find among this tutorial.

 Also, don't forget to point a [local webserver](https://www.nothing-is-3d.com/article28/use-a-local-webserver) into your unzipped folder.
 Notice that this scene was made on BJS [v3.3.0](https://github.com/BabylonJS/Babylon.js/tree/master/dist/previous%20releases/3.3) and Blender [2.79](https://download.blender.org/release/Blender2.79/) (with the now [deprecated](https://github.com/BabylonJS/BlenderExporter/tree/master/deprecated) .babylon exporter v5.6).

 Of course, we'll also need to get the [last version of \_runtime](https://github.com/babylon-runtime/_r/releases/latest).
 You can notice I've already linked it line 9 of `index.html`: